fleschutz/SI-lib/README.md

 What's the potential energy of just 1g mass?
 89.88TJ ...
 ```
-See the source code at: [examples.cpp](examples.cpp) with a total of 43 examples.
+See the source code at: [examples.cpp](examples.cpp) with 43 examples in total.

 💡 FAQ
 -------